cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 individually and to compute a single NIZK proof for the whole set at once.

-With this technique, the client sends a set of blindedElements to the server, and the server responds with the set of evaluatedElements and the proof object (proofC and proofS).
+With this technique, the client sends a set of blindedElements to the server, and the server responds with the set of evaluatedElements and a single proof object (proofC and proofS).

 The optimization takes place in the ComputeComposites function, and therefore